xmengkinaxis/CPP/System Design Interview Checklist.md

 # 11 Scale

 ## 11.1 Load Balancers & its algorithms - How to scale web servers (reverse proxy)
+LB helps to
+* Scaling
+  1. spread the traffic across a cluster of servers; facilitate scaling either up or down
+* Availability
+  1. prevent a single point of failures,
+  2. improve overall responsiveness and availability of application, websites or databases,
+* Performance
+  1. achieve maximum throughput;
+  2. minimize response time (latency)
+  3. improve overall responsiveness and availability of application, websites or databases,
+* Others
-LB helps to spread the traffic across a cluster of servers to improve overall responsiveness and availability of application, websites or databases, prevent a single point of failures, and keeps tracks of the status of all the resources; optimize resource usage (avoid overload and under-load of any machine); achieve maximum throughput; minimize response time<br>
+  1. optimize resource usage (avoid overload and under-load of any machine);
+  2. keeps tracks of the status of all the resources;

 To utilize full scalability and redundancy, try to balance the load at each layer of the system;<br>
 faster, higher throughput, easier for administrators, predictive analytics to determine traffic bottlenecks, give actionable insights to automation and help drive business decisions.
 LB helps scale horizontally across an ever-increasing number of servers.<br>